The Buffrs Book

 <repository>/<package>[@<version>]

-Note: the version can be omitted (or set to @latest
+Note: the version can be omitted (or set to @latest), in which case

 it will default to the latest version of this artifact in the registry.